lzilioli/snips/README.md

 snip --help
 ```

+snips currently supports the following apps:

+- Dash
+- SublimeText3
+- PHPStorm (tested with version 6.0.3)

-If you have a request for other export formats, [please submit them](https://github.com/lzilioli/portable-snippets/issues).
+If you have a request for other export formats, [please submit them](https://github.com/lzilioli/snips/issues).

 # Snippets